PX4/PX4-user_guide/en/peripherals/camera.md

 * `TRIG_INTERVAL`: 33.33 ms
 * `TRIG_POLARITY`: 0 (active low)
-* `TRIG_ACT_TIME`: 0.5 ms. The manual specifies it only has to be a minimum of 1 microsecond.
+* `TRIG_ACT_TIME`: 0.5 ms.
+  The manual specifies it only has to be a minimum of 1 microsecond.
 * `TRIG_MODE`: 1, because we want our camera driver to be ready to receive images before starting to trigger.
   This is essential to properly process sequence numbers.
-* `TRIG_PINS`: 56, Leave default.

 ### Step 3